Neloy-Barman/Blender-Artworks/Hard_Surface_Modeling.md

 * Before symmetrizing, we need to reset the rotation and we can do it by pressing **Ctrl+A** and select **Rotation**.

+## Shading problem and potential fixes
+* When there are a number of faces and these get cut and turned into angles, then there arises some shading problem.
+* There will be a lot of vertices and edges within n-gons behaving weiredly.
+So, we have to fix this.
+* Fixes: -
+    * **Loop Cuts**: - We need to add a number of loops both in the cutter and to get cut objects that will maintain the shading within the object.
+Make sure that the ingoing loops kinds of encompass the structural edges.
+The loop should not be falling on the edge.
+    * **Knife Tool**: - We can add a edge using knife to create a tight shading and it will isolate problematic area.
+    * **Inset**: - Insetting faces will add a security parameter to the shading.
+It will isolate the middle shade from the outer one.
+* No matter how much you try, you will never have a perfect shading.

+## Booleans in steeper faces
+Whenever we have edges in the steep angle, it's generally a bad idea to bevel edges on them.
+* The beveling gets pulled very badly and it breaks the shape.
+* So, whenever we have booleans connecting to main mesh, we need to make sure that the connections are more or less 90 degrees towards the edge that's gonna get beveled.